dat515-2025/info/signup.md

    However, should this fail, you can accept the invitations manually.

-   - Navigate to the course organization [COURSE_TAG](https://github.com/COURSE_TAG) accept the invitation.
+   - Navigate to the course organization [dat515-2025](https://github.com/dat515-2025) accept the invitation.
-   - Navigate to the [assignments](https://github.com/COURSE_TAG/assignments) repository and accept the invitation.
+   - Navigate to the [assignments](https://github.com/dat515-2025/assignments) repository and accept the invitation.
-   - Navigate to your private <https://github.com/COURSE_TAG/username-labs> repository and accept the invitation.
+   - Navigate to your private <https://github.com/dat515-2025/username-labs> repository and accept the invitation.
      Remember to replace `username` in this link with your own GitHub `username`.

    Several invitation emails will also be sent to the email address associated with your GitHub account.
    However, emails from GitHub can sometimes take a while to arrive.

-5. Once you have accepted the invitations, you will get your own repository under `COURSE_TAG`, which is the course's organization on GitHub.
+5. Once you have accepted the invitations, you will get your own repository under `dat515-2025`, which is the course's organization on GitHub.

 ## Group Signup on QuickFeed